tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 Redis/产品简介/产品性能_intl_en.md

 ## Specifications
 ### Memory edition
 >?
 >- As a trial version, the 256 MB specification on v4.0 or v5.0 is only suitable for product verification in testing environments but not recommended for use in production environments.
-It is available only in Shanghai Zone 5, Beijing Zone 6, and Guangzhou Zone 6.
-Specifications of 1 GB and greater cannot be downgraded to the 256 MB specification.
+It is available only in:
+>Guangzhou (Zones 6 and 7), Shanghai (Zones 2, 3, 4 and 5), and Beijing (Zones 1, 2, 3, 4, 5, 6, and 7).
+Other 1 GB and above specifications cannot be downgraded to the 256 MB specification.
 >- v2.8 is unavailable currently, and v4.0 or later is recommended.
 To purchase v2.8, [submit a ticket](https://console.cloud.tencent.com/workorder/category).
 <table>
 <thead><tr>